daypack-dev/daypack-lib/README.md

   - Daypack splits task segment into smaller segments (with some specificed minimum size), then shifts them around and tries to find a spot

-  - E.g. "This work needs 5 hours of work, I need it done by the end of this week, split and shift for me, but all split segments must be at least 1 hour"
+  - E.g. "This work takes 5 hours, I need it done by the end of this week, split and shift for me across 5pm-10pm of said days, but all split segments must be at least 1 hour long"

 - `Split_even`